(Spoilers for the whole show)

 because the show draws so obviously from conservative, christian beliefs about the purpose of life.

 But things fall apart in the series finale, where the characters each pursue their visions of the good life in the actual good place, is a lot weirder than it might seem at first.
-We watch Jason train to play the world’s best game of Madden, Tahani learns to make chairs and burp the alphabet, Chidi and Eleanor have a lovely dinner catching up with old friends (their ideal good life, it seems, is that of being childless, living in a city, well off, and in your 30s, forever).
+We watch Jason train to play the world’s best game of Madden, Tahani learns to make chairs and burp the alphabet, Chidi and Eleanor have a lovely dinner catching up with old friends (their ideal good life, it seems, is being childless, living in a city, well off, and in your 30s, forever).
 Each reconciles or reunites with their parents.

 My own informal research says that grandparent couples are happy couples.
 Some of that is selection bias–if you stuck it out as a couple long enough to have your grandchildren born, you are in good shape as a couple.
 But I think that some of it is that if you have children, then you want grandchildren, and when they arrive you feel real joy and satisfaction.